Nastunya04/Containerization_with_Podman/README.md

 ## What Was Done:

-- Moved `Dockerfile` to project root.
+- Created `Dockerfile` for containerization of database service.
 - Built container image using Podman.
 - Ran the container and exposed port 5003.
 - Tested all service endpoints via `curl`.